lucendio/lecture-devops-infos/content/_index.md

 {{< hint danger >}}
 ## ++++ BREAKING ++++

-All upcoming deadlines have been put on hold as long as services and infrastructure are not available.
+All upcoming deadlines have been put on hold as long as services and infrastructure are unavailable.
-Depending on how long it takes the timeframe will be extended for a maximum of 2 weeks starting on the day when readiness of operation has been restored.
-New dates will be communicated promptly after that.
+The timeframe will be extended for 2 weeks starting on the day when all required services are operational again.
+New binding [dates]({{< ref "/dates/ws2324" >}}) will be communicated promptly after that.
+Review time slots may need to be adjusted accordingly.

-*changed 2024-02-21*
+*updated 2024-02-28*
 {{< /hint >}}